beProsto/webxr-tutorial/tutorial4.md

-# WebGL 2 abstraction + OBJ Model loading
+# WebGL 2 basics - Shaders and vertices

 ## In this tutorial we will abstract our WebGL2 code into classes such as Models and Materials, so that we will not have to look at WebGL2's code anymore.